theobald-software/kb.theobald-software.github.io/content/_how-to-use-support/2019-02-27 Xtract Universal.md

 architecture used in your system landscape.

-The most important information about errors or problems is ensured by the transmission of complete logs in text / excel format. <br>
+The most important information about errors or problems is ensured by the transmission of complete logs in text / excel format.

 The customer-specific settings can be visualized as screenshots.
 All of the following information can be determined independently by the